 Use of plaster boards in interior construction acts as a vapor barrier preventing indoor humidity.

-Gypsum Products in Construction and their Applications
+Types of Gypsum Products and their Uses

 - Gypsum Plaster Boards –Plasterboard are panels used as partitions and for the lining of walls and the ceilings.